nyjc-computing/intro-to-python/README.md

 These exercises for Python beginners are part of a guided lesson package for H2 Computing students.
 The packages were created with a Jupyter Notebook extension, `nbgrader`, which enables submission of student code for manual grading or autograding.
 This functionality is not available in Binder.

+**[WARNING] This repository is in the process of being updated.
+So far, only lessons 1-9 have been updated; subsequent lessons may have inconsistencies.**

 The exercises are provided here, *sans* guidance.
 Autodidacts may wish to skip the following lessons: 8a, 8b, 8c, 10b

 ## Lessons